WhatsApp for Business API UK (Meta Cloud API) for Scalable Customer Messaging & Automation

 In today's digital-first market, customers expect fast, easy, and consistent communication.
 WhatsApp for Business API enables companies—from startups to large enterprises—to meet these expectations by integrating WhatsApp messaging into their customer engagement platforms.

-WhatsApp for Business suitable for contact centres
+WhatsApp for Business API platform for customer communication

 What is the WhatsApp for Business API?